 About this collection

-The Archive is a project of the Catholic Research Resources Alliance (CRRA), a non-profit alliance of archives and libraries collaborating in support of the mission to provide enduring global access to Catholic research resources.
-The Archive is a critical component of the CRRA's Catholic Newspapers Program.
-Our ambitious goal is to provide access to all extant Catholic newspapers.
+The Archive was started by the Catholic Research Resources Alliance (CRRA), formerly a non-profit alliance of archives and libraries collaborating in support of the mission to provide enduring global access to Catholic research resources, and funded, in part, by a generous grant from the Catholic Communications Campaign, of the United States Conference of Catholic Bishops.
+In 2023, CRRA members voted to dissolve, and CRRA formally became a program of Atla, who continues to support the development of the Catholic News Archive.

 The platform is provided to you by Veridian™ digital library preservation system.
 For more information about this system please contact us at www.veridiansoftware.com.